 Click Auth Methods and copy the Password auth method ID.

 Open your terminal and set an environment variable named

 Close the Boundary web UI.

 Return to the HCP Portal Boundary page and click the copy icon for the Cluster URL in the Getting started with Boundary section.

 $ export BOUNDARY_ADDR=<actual-boundary-address>

 Log in with the administrator credentials you created when you deployed the HCP Boundary instance.
-Enter the password you selected when creating your Boundary instance at the
+When prompted, enter the administrator username and password you selected when creating your Boundary instance.

 You are now logged into your HCP Boundary instance's Global scope via the CLI.
 This is the default scope for all new Boundary clusters.

-Now that you have authenticated to the HCP Boundary instance, you will setup and connect to your first target.
+Now that you have authenticated to the HCP Boundary instance, you are ready to setup and connect to your first target.